drcipri/Picswitch/README.md

 #### How i sliced the image?
--To slice the image i used the ***SpriteEditor*** wich is a tool provided by Unity.Before slicing you also need to adjust a few settings, like *pixels per unit* and
+-To slice the image i used the ***SpriteEditor*** wich is a tool provided by Unity.Before slicing i had to adjust a few settings, like *pixels per unit* and
 *Sprite Mode*.

 #### How i added the image to the matrice?